Lorraine Martin

 Lorraine M. Martin, NSC President and CEO

-The nation’s leading safety advocate for more than 100 years, the National Safety Council is a nonprofit organization with the mission of eliminating preventable injuries and deaths from the workplace to anyplace through leadership, research, education and advocacy
+The nation’s leading safety advocate for over 110 years, the National Safety Council is a nonprofit organization with the mission of eliminating preventable injuries and deaths through leadership, research, education and advocacy.

 Workplace